CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/MessageTypes.rst

 Domain expiration
 -----------------

-There are several notifications concerning expiration of domains that have the same content but are issued on different **events**:
+There are several messages concerning expiration of domains that have the same content but are issued on different **events**:

 * ``<domain:impendingExpData>`` – the domain is going to expire